sperrowblind/manga_recommendation_model/README.md

 ## Future Work
 I am going to revamp the model info page with more graphs and better information.
 There are a few bugs I've noticed with certain special characters in titles that have been causing errors.
+Clean up the database, it's a little random and contains some duplicates, the bugs which caused them should not be an issue any more but they're still there.